- Violin 2020

 8:30 am - 12:30 pm

-Saturday Morning classes are closed for 2020.
+Saturday Morning group classes are closed for 2020.

-Enquire for Tuesday After School VIOLIN Classes from Term 2!
+Enquire for Tuesday After School VIOLIN Classes!

 The violin is the smallest instrument of the stringed instrument family, and has the highest pitch.
 Violins have four strings.
 Occasionally, five string violins are used, especially in jazz music.
 The violin is sometimes informally called a fiddle, regardless of the type of music played on it.
 The violin, while it has ancient origins, acquired most of its modern characteristics in 16th-century Italy, with some further modifications occurring in the 18th and 19th centuries.
 Someone who plays the violin is called a violinist or a fiddler.
 The violinist produces sound by drawing a bow across one or more strings (which may be stopped by the fingers of the other hand to produce a full range of pitches), by plucking the strings (with either hand), or by a variety of other techniques.
 The violin is played by musicians in a wide variety of musical genres, including Baroque music, classical, jazz, folk music, and rock and roll.
 The violin has come to be played in many non-western music cultures all over the world.